Jesse's story is about microtia/atresia and bone conduction hearing aids.

 We had never met anyone with microtia or atresia before, but I did have some background in working with kids who were hard of hearing, so I have to say my initial reaction was not very typical – I was quite excited!
 I guess I figured this was a challenge we could handle, and I was eager to get started.

 Jesse was fitted with a bone conduction hearing aid when he was 2 months old.
 We had to get quite creative in finding ways to keep it on, and to keep him from spitting up all over it.
-It also took a little while to accept the look of it – I remember having in internal argument over whether or not to take it off for his 3 month old photos.
-We ended up leaving it on, and eventually it just became a part of him that we didn’t even notice.
+It also took a little while to accept the look of it – I remember having an internal argument over whether or not to take it off for his three-month-old photos.
+We ended up leaving it on, and eventually, it just became a part of him that we didn’t even notice.

 Although it was initially upsetting for both sets of grandparents, they were very supportive.
 We also found it helpful to meet other parents.
 I attended a “baby group” for families with young deaf and hard of hearing children, which I looked forward to every week.
 One week there was a panel of deaf and hard of hearing teenagers.
 That was the first time I met a teenager who was hard of hearing.
 I knew plenty of older adults who wore hearing aids, mostly due to noise-induced hearing loss, but I had not met anyone who had grown up hard of hearing.
 I had this huge sense of relief.
 I didn’t need to know that my child would turn out exactly like that teenager – it just helped to have a real-life image, and it gave me a sense that Jesse would be OK.